sfhallahan/react-redux-web-boilerplate/README.md

 2. Install dependencies `npm install`
 3. Run the clean script `npm run clean`
     * This script removes all the demo app files while maintaining the file structure and configuration
+4. To start with a fresh git repository, delete the `.git` folder in the root directory, rename the project folder to whatever you're working on and run `git init`